octo-technology/OpenTezos/docs/dapp/temple.md

 }
 ```

-Once the transaction is confirmed, you can switch to your first account (by clicking on the top-right thumbnail) and observe that your account balance has indeed increased to 100 XTZ
+Once the transaction is confirmed, you can switch to your first account (by clicking on the top-right thumbnail) and observe that your account balance has indeed increased to 100 Tez

 ## Conclusion